-Highway Capacity - The maximum number of vehicles a roadway can handle during a particular amount of time and at a given level of service.
+Highway Capacity - The maximum number of vehicles a highway roadway can handle during a particular amount of time and at a given level of service.

-Highway Network - Collectively all roadways, including controlled access highways, interstates, freeways, expressways, arterials, collectors, and local streets that facilitate vehicular movement within the transportation system.
+Highway System Network - Collectively Aall public highways and roadways, including controlled access highways, interstates, freeways, expressways, other arterials, collectors, and local streets that facilitate vehicular movement within the transportation system.

-Industrial/Commercial Collector - Roadway that collects traffic to and from commercial or industrial areas and distributes it to arterials.
+Industrial/Commercial Collector Street - Street Roadway that collects traffic to and from commercial or industrial areas and distributes it to arterial streets.